 For an even more unusual flavor twist, you might even consider using kimchi, which is basically the Korean answer to sauerkraut, but spicier.

 More stuffings!
-See lots more in this roundup of Vegan Stuffings for Thanksgiving and Beyond.
+In this roundup of Vegan Stuffing Recipes for Thanksgiving and Beyond

 Adapted from Vegan Holiday Kitchen by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.